-This coming Monday will be Memorial Day in the United States.
-I’ll be putting on my faded Marine Corp fatigues, with gold railroad track bars on my shoulders, and leading the hometown’s parade.
+I’ll be putting on my faded Marine Corp fatigues and railroad track bars and leading the home town’s Veteran’s Day parade.
 So I thought it would be a good day to tell you the story of my Uncle Mitch.

 After the first hour, all of Mitch’s men were either dead or severely wounded, shot or slashed with samurai swords.
 So Mitch fired one gun until it was empty, then scurried over to the next, and then the next.
 In between human waves, he ran back and reloaded all the guns.